 In recognition of the generous gift, UC San Diego will name a planned building for engineering research and education Franklin Antonio Hall.

-The approximately 200,000-square-foot building is being designed from the ground up to facilitate cross-discipline collaborations that are critical for solving the toughest health, energy, autonomy and security challenges facing society.
-Franklin Antonio Hall is scheduled to open by fall of 2021.
+The approximately 180,000-square-foot building is being designed from the ground up to facilitate cross-discipline collaborations that are critical for solving the toughest health, energy, autonomy and security challenges facing society.
+Franklin Antonio Hall is scheduled to open in early 2022.

 The gift contributes toward the campus’ $2 billion Campaign for UC San Diego, which is focused on enhancing the student experience, enriching our campus community and sparking research and innovation.